amoe/acceleratedcpp/exercise-notes.md

 Note that these don't shrink the vector at all, so it's just a matter of physically moving the elements (in the case of erase()) and adjusting the `avail` pointer.

+## 11-7

+> Once you've added erase and clear to `Vec`, you can use that class instead of
+> vector in most of the earlier programs in this book.
+Rewrite the Student_info
+> programs from Chapter 9 and the programs that work with character pictures
+> from Chapter 5 to use `Vec`s instead of `vector`s.